-In contrast to Landau who aligned himself with the Nazis goals so as to assist in the saving or assisting Jews, who had built up his connection with the Nazis with the intent of assisting and saving Jews, Cohn held, were those whose intent was “to align themselves with the Nazis to achieve their own goals.”
-From this point on, a third stage in the kapo trials began.
-The Attorney General’s Office would file charges only against those seen as having aligned themselves with the Nazis’ goals for their own purposes.
+Cohn drew a distinction between Landau who had aligned himself with the Nazis goals so as to save or assist Jews and who had built up his connection with the Nazis for this purpose and those whose intent was “to align themselves with the Nazis to achieve their own goals.”
+A third stage in the kapo trials had begun.
+From this point forward, the Attorney General’s Office would file charges only against those seen as having aligned themselves with the Nazis’ goals for selfish purposes.

 Doubting the Necessity of Trials

+The shift in the kapo trials was not only influenced by the Kastner trial and prosecution’s change in attitude but also by social and cultural transformations that had begun to take place in Israeli society during the second half of the 1950s.
+While some survivors felt it was time to put the controversies of ‘those days’ behind them, others continued to pursue incriminations from the past.

+We can glean this shift in attitude among some survivors from the case of Aryeh Praport that took place in the final months of 1957.
 Moshe Yavlonsky took the witness stand in Tel Aviv Magistrates Court and was describing how in 1941 in his apartment in the Pabianice Ghetto the Nazis uncovered a hideout and captured seven women, including two of his sisters, when district attorney Itamar Pilpel interrupted him: Are you sure that you are speaking the truth? he asked this key witness.
 This question coming from the prosecutor was surprising as the witness was a prosecution witness.

 Ten days earlier at the police station, Yavlonsky had described to the investigator how the Jewish policeman Praport arrived with a group of Gestapo men at an apartment building owned by his father on 5 Warszawska Street to search for young women.
 They searched all the building’s apartments, including his own, but found nothing.
 Minutes later, Yavlonsky told the police, Praport returned alone to the building.
 He walked directly to Yavlonsky’s apartment and searched it high and low.
 He stopped for only a moment to call in Gestapo men and sniffer dogs.
 In the apartment, Yavlonsky watched as Praport “moved the closet that hid a double wall and uncovered the seven girls,” including Sheindel and Dina, his two sisters.
 Yavlonsky had stressed to the police that Praport was “the one that enabled the Gestapo to take the girls and kill them.”

 On the stand in the magistrates court, Yavlonsky altered his account in dramatic and suspicious ways.
 Just as in his police account, he recalled the first search in the building’s various apartments, a search from which the Gestapo came away empty-handed.
 Praport and the Gestapo left, only to return “a few minutes later…with the defendant, [and] they went directly to my apartment.
 I stayed on the ground floor [in his parents’ apartment] because I was afraid to go up….
 Later I saw the Gestapo people leading the girls down.
 The Gestapo people gave orders and the defendant went with them.”
 Unlike his police account, Yavlonsky’s testimony in court was that Praport had only followed the Germans’ orders and not that he had summoned the Gestapo to search for the young women.
-Yavlonsky also stated in court that he was not present in his apartment during the search and that he did not see Praport move the closet to uncover the women’s hiding place.
+Yavlonsky also stated in court that he was not present in his apartment during the search and that he did not see Praport move the closet to uncover the women’s hiding place as he had testified in his police disposition.